metaplex/smart-contracts/nft-packs/README.md

     - every card account is PDA with seeds [pack_key, "card", index]
 - Add voucher
     - save MasterEdition data(keys) so we can match Editions with this Master when users will open a pack
-    - pack can have multiple different vouchers and every voucher has the same value and gives users the same amounts of attempts to redeem cards
+    - pack can have multiple different vouchers and every voucher has the same value and gives users the same amounts of cards from the pack
-    - voucher is Edition in terms of Metaplex but in terms of nft-packs program it's PDA account with seeds [pack_key, "voucher"] which stores some data
+    - voucher is Edition in terms of Metaplex but in terms of nft-packs program it's PDA account with seeds [pack_key, "voucher", index] which stores some data
     - we can add only voucher which we are own
     - to sum up, when we add voucher to the pack we save MasterEdition key to the pack and every user who has Edition from that MasterEdition owns a voucher for created pack and can open it
 - Activate